tencentyun/intlcloud-documents/product/计算/容器服务/控制台指南（新版）/节点管理/新增节点_intl_en.md

 ### Adding an Existing Node

-> !
-Currently, you can only add CVM instances in the same VPC.
+> Note: Currently, you can only add CVM instances in the same VPC.

 1. In the left sidebar, click **[Clusters](https://console.cloud.tencent.com/tke2/cluster)** to go to the **Cluster Management** page.
 2. Click the cluster ID of the existing node you want to add to enter the cluster details page.